expertanalytics/xal/content/posts/DAIS/index.md

 ![Generator top with microphone](Generator_top_microphone.png)

-As part of the DAIS-project, we are responsible for developing machine learning models that are able to train and run on EDGE-devices, aggregate learning form multiple local devices, securely control events, and communicate results to a centralized service.
+As part of the DAIS-project, we are responsible for developing machine learning models that are able to train and run on EDGE-devices, aggregate learning from multiple local devices, securely control events, and communicate results to a centralized service.
 Applied to a hydropower use-case, we will pilot and demonstrate the results of pushing AI to the EDGE.